 - Prepare a compliant Statement of Advice using superannuation.

 RG146: This accreditation meets the training requirements under ASIC Regulatory Guide RG146 in specialist knowledge and skills components for Superannuation at a Tier 1 level.
+Regarding RG146 CPD, candidates may claim 20 hours of CPD in Generic, Securities and/or Superannuation and including up to 8 hours of Compliance CPD for completing Superannuation Accreditation.

 Who should complete the accreditation?